codekcv/headless-commerce/README.md

 **A**.
 I'm becoming less fan of CSS-in-JS specifically those that run at runtime(e.g. styled-components).
 I've seen its performance hit when app is getting big with lots of UI elements.
 There are CSS-in-JS that compiles at build time, so I'm looking my eye on that.
 But I want to get back to normal CSS because I'm using Ant Design anyway.
 And thus CSS Modules is enough just to override some few things to adjust to my UI.

 **Q. Why not use NestJS?**
 **A**.
 NestJS was initially in the stack, but I removed.
-It's great for RESTful architecture but its MVC paradigm is a mismatch for GraphQL I think.
-And the benchmark is not good with too many layers.
-The layering wasn't even an abstraction, it just added complexity but GraphQL is pretty straight forward.
+I wanted to use GraphQL Nexus as my code-first approach in writing the GraphQL Schema but it didn't work out unfortunately.

 Q. Why Yarn's workspaces instead of NPM 7's new workspaces?